-- Add carrots, onion, celery, chicken, thyme, parsley and broth to the slow cooker.
-Cook 7-8 hours on low.
+- Add broth, carrots, onion, celery, chicken, thyme, parsley, salt and pepper to the slow cooker.
+Cook 7-8 hours on low, until vegetables are tender.

 - Turn slow cooker to high.
-Add rotini or other pasta, and cook 8-10 minutes until nearly cooked.
+Add rotini or other pasta, and cook 8-10 minutes until nearly tender.

 - Whisk together milk and flour (make sure all the flour is absorbed -- you don't want lumps!).
 Stir into slow cooker.
 Cover and cook about 10 minutes until thickened.
 Stir.
-Add salt and pepper to taste.
+Adjust seasonings to taste.

 - If necessary, combine another 1 cup of milk and ¼ cup of flour and stir into soup if you haven't yet reached the desired thickness.
 Soup will continue to thicken for another 10-15 minutes after you add the milk mixture.